A New Floor Plan Saves an Old House

 The small white house added to the property around 1915 was close to the back of our main house, which sits where it was originally built on the half-acre lot.
 The small house’s location didn’t allow for the addition we had imagined, and it blocked the main house from access to and views of the large backyard.
-We moved the small structure (photo above left) to the rear of the site and converted it to a guest house that would perfectly accommodate my wife’s parents, who come for extended stays from Switzerland.
+We moved the small structure (photo below left) to the rear of the site and converted it to a guest house that would perfectly accommodate my wife’s parents, who come for extended stays from Switzerland.

 The guest house was a blank slate when we bought it.
 Ultimately, we changed it from a two-bedroom house with a small living space to a one-bedroom cottage with a combined kitchen and living area and a large covered front porch.

 The cottage makes good use of our entire lot and relieves some of the demand that would otherwise be placed on our small home.

 Photos: Rob Yagid, except where noted.
 Drawings: Dan Thornton